vhscom/after-dark/docs/content/module/toxic-swamp.md

 - Incentivize yourself to keep your software up-to-date and secure
 - Build user trust with transparent metrics and control mechanisms
 - Protect users by obfuscating their IP with included proxy server
+- Automatically selects the most appropriate language for the user

 Interface: